Bronkoknorb/PyImageStream/README.md

  - select the Web server port
  - select the delay that is used to stop the camera after all clients have disconnected

-In `static/client.js` you can configure the maximum framerate that client will try to load and display (default: 24 frames per second).
+In `static/client.js` you can configure the maximum framerate that the client will try to load and display (default: 24 frames per second).

 Security
 --------